shannenlolol/GroceryGuru/README.md

   Compare unit prices across different brands/types to find the best deals.

 - **Real-Time Sync**
-  Your grocery list is stored in Cloud Firestore under your user ID and updates in real time.
+  Your grocery list is stored in Cloud Firestore and updates in real time.

 - **Dark and Light Theme UI**
   Enjoy a sleek and modern dark and light interface based on your preference.